cmdcolin/oddgenes/README.md

 ### Non-canonical splice sites

-The standard splice site recognition sequence is an GU in RNA (or GT in DNA) and AG on the other.
+The standard splice site recognition sequence is an GU in RNA (or GT in DNA) on the 5' end and AG on the 3' (remember, goes 5' to 3').
 This recognition motif accounts for the large majority of splicing.
 If a different sequence is used it is said that a different spliceosome complex is being used "minor spliceosome"

 https://en.wikipedia.org/wiki/Minor_spliceosome